Indie moet vrij! Werkt en vecht ervoor!

 Morison, The Rising Sun in the Pacific, pp.292-293

-In fact, despite Keely’s emotive call to arms, the Dutch East Indies was left almost completely side-lined in the Allies’ South East Asian theatre of operations during 1944-45, with no attempts made to retake Java, Sumatra, Timor, or Bali.
+In fact, despite Keely’s emotive call to arms, the Dutch East Indies was left almost completely side-lined by the Allies in the South East Asian theatre of operations during 1944-45, with no attempts made to retake Java, Sumatra, Timor, or Bali.
 The occupying Japanese forces here were left to finally surrender at the end of the war in August 1945.

 The artist, Pat (Patrick Cokayne) Keely [1901-1970] was a well-known graphic artist and poster designer during the Second World War, producing a number of innovative and striking posters, principally for the Ministry of Information.
 Born in Nottingham, he was the second son of Erasmus Middleton Keeley [1850-1926], a local hospital adminstrator, and Beatrice Marion Cokayne Naylor [1874-1953].